pefarrell/pefarrell.github.io/index.md

   <img src="{{site.url}}/images/penrose-hague-20251127.jpg" alt="Talking with Roger Penrose, William Hague, Jon Chapman, 2025-11-27."/>
   </figure></p>

-<p>2025-11-24: I hosted <a href="https://cemse.kaust.edu.sa/profiles/stefano-zampini">Stefano Zampini</a> from the King Abdullah University of Science and Technology (KAUST) for a research visit.</p>
+<p>2025-11-24: Welcome to <a href="https://cemse.kaust.edu.sa/profiles/stefano-zampini">Stefano Zampini</a>!
+Stefano is a Research Scientist at the King Abdullah University of Science and Technology (KAUST).
+He is here for a week-long research visit.</p>

 <p>2025-11-12: <a href="https://www.uzerbinati.eu/">Umberto Zerbinati</a> gave a talk in the <a href="https://www.mff.cuni.cz/en/mathmac/seminar">mathematical modeling, applied analysis and computational mathematics</a> series at Charles University, Prague, Czechia.</p>